meshery/meshery/docs/pages/extensions/meshmap/publishing-a-design.md

 ---
 layout: default
-title: Sharing a Design
+title: Publishing a Design
-permalink: project/extensions/sharing-a-design
+permalink: extensions/publishing-a-design
 language: en
 display-title: "false"
 list: exclude
-type: project
+type: extensions
 ---

-# Sharing a Design
+# Publishing a Design

-Sharing a design lets you make your content visible to any anonymous visitior of meshery.io/catalog and any Meshery Cloud user.
+Publishing a design lets you make your content visible to any anonymous visitior of meshery.io/catalog and any Meshery Cloud user.
 Anyone with the link can view the design.

 You can publish design into Meshery's Catalog using Extensions.
 Let's discuss the process below.